-Away from economics, in the 19th century, social scientists wrote much about religion, including in related fields such as psychology, sociology and anthropology.
-In the 20th century, there was much less written about religion.
-Glock and Stark quote Gordon W. Allport who wrote that the 'subject of religion seems to have gone into hiding' (Glock and Stark 1965, p.x).
+Away from economics, in the 19th century, the social sciences wrote much about religion, including in related fields such as psychology, sociology and anthropology.9 But in the 20th century, there was much less written about religion.
+Glock and Stark (1965) quote Gordon W. Allport who wrote that the 'subject of religion seems to have gone into hiding'.
 This all changed with World War II when much more began to be written about religion in other social sciences exploring themes such as religious commitment and the beginnings of religious competition (Greeley 1962).
+This was partly driven by the advances made in survey methodology, statistics and other quantitative methods.
+Disciplines such as sociology made excellent progress in the scientific study of religion in this period although economics still lagged behind the other social sciences (Iannaccone and Berman 2008).

-Sociologists were the first to study modern religion and religious organizations using the analogy of firm behavior, focusing on concepts such as competition (Stark and Bainbridge 1987), and this is first found in the work of the sociologist Peter Berger (1963, 1967).
-This initial notion was developed much further in the seminal works of Roger Finke and Rodney Stark who developed the thesis into the 'religious economies' argument (Finke and Stark 1992).
+Sociologists were the first to study modern religion and religious organizations using the analogy of firm behavior, focusing on concepts such as competition (Stark and Bainbridge 1987), and this is first found in the work of the sociologist Peter Berger (1963, 1967).10 This initial notion was developed much further in the seminal works of Roger Finke and Rodney Stark who developed the thesis into the 'religious economies' argument (Finke and Stark 1992).
 Based on their analysis of religious markets in the US, Finke and Stark are some of the early scholars who made very important contributions in this area.
-Their focus was on questions such as the movement from sects to churches, the formation of cults as well as schisms and renewal movements.11 The main themes in this research are the idea of religious competition, religious regulation, and new religious movements.
-In the same tradition, Warner (1993) articulated that a new paradigm had emerged for the sociological study of religion in which he argued that in the US, organised religion flourished in an open market for religion.
-What motivated this paradigm
+Their focus was on questions such as the movement from sects to churches, the formation of cults as well as

-9 For example, Sigmund Freud's views on religion are contained in his book The Future of an Illusion (1927) in which he thinks of religion as an irrational response to family influences, especially the reassuring need for parental protection, and the power of nature before which man is aware of his own inconsequence and the inevitability of death.
+9 For example, Sigmund Freud's views on religion are contained in his book The Future of an Illusion (1927) in which he thinks of religion as an irrational response to family influences especially the reassuring need for parental protection, and the power of nature before which man is aware of his own inconsequence and the inevitability of death.
 Freud goes so far as to argue that religion is linked to the repression of an Oedipus complex by highlighting instead the father's role.
 Freud thus regarded religion as a sort of collective neurosis.
 10 The notion of competition here is an individual buyer or seller raising or lowering their prices in response to conditions prevailing in the market.